-7. The mission of the International Seabed Authority is to be the organization through which States parties organize and control activities in the Area, which is the common heritage of mankind, to promote the orderly, safe and responsible management and development of the resources of the Area for the benefit of mankind as a whole, including by ensuring the effective protection of the marine environment in accordance with sound principles of conservation and contributing to agreed international objectives and principles, including the Sustainable Development Goals.
-This will be accomplished by developing and maintaining a comprehensive regulatory mechanism for commercial deep seabed mining that incorporates effective protection of the marine environment and of human health and safety, the equitable sharing of financial and other economic benefits from activities in the Area and that allows for the fully integrated participation of developing States through the exchange of knowledge and best practices consistent with the principle that the Area and its resources are the common heritage of mankind.
+7. The mission of the International Seabed Authority is to be the organization through which States Parties organize and control activities in the Area, which is the common heritage of mankind, to promote the orderly, safe and responsible management and development of the resources of the Area for the benefit of mankind as a whole, including through the effective protection of the marine environment and contributing to agreed international objectives and principles, including the Sustainable Development Goals.
+This will be accomplished by developing and maintaining a comprehensive regulatory mechanism for commercial deep seabed mining that incorporates effective protection of the marine environment and of human health and safety, the equitable sharing of financial and other economic benefits from activities in the Area and allows for fully integrated participation of developing States through knowledge and best practice exchange consistent with the principle of the common heritage of mankind.